conversejs/converse.js/docs/source/troubleshooting.rst

 Make sure to first remove any already existing URL fragment (the URL fragment is the part that starts with a ``#``).

-With debug logging on, you can open the browser's developer console and study the data that is logged to it.
+With debug logging on, you can open the browser's developer console (e.g. by pressing F12) and study the debug data that is logged to it.
+Make sure that verbose logging is enabled in the browser's developer console, otherwise not all logs from Converse might be visible.

 In Chrome you can right click in the developer console and save its contents to a file for later study.